-Dating may seem hard in Portugal, but if it’s any conciliation it’s hard everywhere.
+Dating may seem hard in Portugal but, if it’s any conciliation, dating is hard everywhere.
 Thankfully, there are a wide selection of apps available that make it easy to connect with people based on similar interests, whether you’ve crossed paths, or just if they like you back.

 Badoo is an app that many visitors to Portugal probably won’t have heard of, but one that’s very popular in countries like Spain and Portugal.
 This does mean you’ll definitely need to speak Portuguese, or at least have Google Translate open, if you want to chat with the people on there.